billvaglienti/ProtoGen/README.md

 - `title` : The name of the enumeration used in the documentation output.
 If title is not given then `name` is used.

 - `file` : Optional attribute that gives the header file name that will be used for this enumeration.
 The `file` attribute can only be used with enumerations that are global (i.e. not a child of a Packet or Structure tag).
 If `file` is not provided global enumerations are output in the main header file.
-Protogen will track the file location of the enumeration and will automatically add the necessary include directive to any module that references the enumeration.
+ProtoGen will track the file location of the enumeration and will automatically add the necessary include directive to any module that references the enumeration.

 - `comment` : Gives a multi-line line doxygen comment wrapped at 80 characters that appears above the enumeration.